stairsb/SNP-PCA-pipline/README.md

 ```

 ## PCA analysis in R
 The following code will save plots in your current R directory.
 Some versions of R-Studio will not be able to save the plots this way, you may have to run the following code directly in R to get the output PDFs through this method.
+You can create a png or jpeg insteads by replacing the code that says "pdf" by your prefered file type.

 `library("adegenet")`